ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 ### Example

 `VRTK/Examples/028_CameraRig_RoomExtender` shows how the Step Multiplier can be used to move around the scene with multiplied steps.

 ---

+## Tunnel Overlay (VRTK_TunnelOverlay)

+### Overview

+Applys a tunnel overlay effect to the active VR camera when the play area is moving or rotating to reduce potential nausea caused by simulation sickness.

+**Script Usage:**
+ * Place the `VRTK_TunnelOverlay` script on any active scene GameObject.

+  > This implementation is based on a project made by SixWays at https://github.com/SixWays/UnityVrTunnelling

+### Inspector Parameters

+ * **Minimum Rotation:** Minimum rotation speed for the effect to activate (degrees per second).
+ * **Maximum Rotation:** Maximum rotation speed for the effect have its max settings applied (degrees per second).
+ * **Minimum Speed:** Minimum movement speed for the effect to activate.
+ * **Maximum Speed:** Maximum movement speed where the effect will have its max settings applied.
+ * **Effect Color:** The color to use for the tunnel effect.
+ * **Initial Effect Size:** The initial amount of screen coverage the tunnel to consume without any movement.
+ * **Maximum Effect Size:** Screen coverage at the maximum tracked values.
+ * **Feather Size:** Feather effect size around the cut-off as fraction of screen.
+ * **Smoothing Time:** Smooth out radius over time.

+---